botahamec/happylock/happylock.md

 - Condvar and Barrier
   - these have completely different deadlocking rules. someone else should figure this out
 - LazyLock and OnceLock
-  - can these even deadlock?
+  - These can deadlock, but it's very hard to do so accidentally

 ---

 ## Expanding Cyclic Wait

 > ... sometimes you need to lock an object to read its value and determine what should be locked next... is there a way to address it?